 Figure 7.18: Gain of a four-point interpolating delay line with a delay halfway between two integers.
-The DC gain is one. and compute x[1.5] using the above formula:
+The DC gain is one.

-$$x[1.5] = \frac{9\cos(\omega/2) - \cos(3\omega/2)}{4}$$ This is the peak value of the sinusoid that comes back out of the delay line, and since the peak amplitude going in was one, this shows the frequency response of the delay line.
-This is graphed in Figure 7.18.
-At half the Nyquist frequency ($\omega = \pi/2$) the gain is about -1 dB, which is a barely perceptible drop in amplitude.
-At the Nyquist frequency itself, however, the gain is zero.
 As with the results for distortion, the frequency response improves radically with a doubling of sample rate.
 If we run our delay at a sample rate of 88200 Hz. instead of the standard 44100, we will get only about 1 dB of rolloff all the way up to 20000 Hz.

-7.9 Pitch shifting A favorite use of variable delay lines is to alter the pitch of an incoming sound using the Doppler effect.
-It may be desirable to alter the pitch in a variable way (either randomly or periodically, for example), or alternatively, to maintain a fixed musical interval of transposition over a length of time.
+7.9 Pitch shifting

+A favorite use of variable delay lines is to alter the pitch of an incoming sound using the Doppler effect.
+It may be desirable to alter the pitch variably (randomly or periodically, for example), or else to maintain a fixed musical interval of transposition over a length of time.

 Returning to Figure 7.17, we see that, using a single variable delay line, we can maintain any desired pitch shift for a limited interval of time, but if we wish to sustain a fixed transposition we will always eventually land outside the diagonal strip of admissible delay times.
 In the simplest scenario, we simply vary the transposition up and down so as to remain in the strip.

-This works, for example, if we wish to apply vibrato to a sound as shown in figure 7.19.
-Here the delay function is $$d[n] = a_0 + a\cos(\omega n)$$
+This works, for example, if we wish to apply vibrato to a sound as shown in Figure 7.19.
+Here the delay function is where d_0 is the average delay, a is the amplitude of variation about the average delay, and ω is an angular frequency.
+The momentary transposition, which depends on the sample number n, is approximately

+$$d[n] = d_0 + a\cos(\omega n)$$

+$$t = 1 + a\omega\cos(\omega n)$$

+This ranges in value between $1 - a\omega$ and $1 + a\omega$.

+Suppose, on the other hand, that we wish to maintain a constant transposition over a longer interval of time.
+In this case we can't maintain the transposition forever, but it is still possible to maintain it over fixed intervals of